MaMMoS-project/MagneticMaterialsOntology/src/README.md

 ### Strategy

+#### Building a magnetic materials ontology

+The classes and attributes cover the input and output of the simulation workflow and measurement workflow of the Magnetic Multiscale Modelling Suite (MaMMoS) project.
+Starting point for creating the ontology are the modelling data (MODA) and characterisation data (CHADA) diagrams of MaMMoS.

 #### Elucidation
 When possible we use the definition in a text book for the *elucidation*, which is given by the doc string of the python class.